 - Vacuum filtration, filter presses and oven for sample drying

 British Lithium’s engineers have successfully beneficiated Cornish micas using our unique process to produce a +4% Li Lithium concentrate with recovery over 90%.
 Note that the grade achieved was higher than the theoretical maximum possible.
-We have also conducted numerous roast trials producing near battery grade lithium carbonate.
+We have also conducted numerous low-temperature calcining trials, leach and purification producing battery grade lithium carbonate.
 Successful metallurgical research and process development is critical to demonstrating the potential for economic recovery of Lithium in Cornwall and much remains to be done.

 British Lithium Processing Endeavors

 British Lithium’s processing engineers have successfully beneficiated Cornish micas using our unique process to produce a lithium concentrate grading in excess of 1.2% Li with a Li recovery over 90%.
 Alongside the mineral beneficiation, BLL have also conducted numerous low-temperature calcination trials to mobilise Li as well as subsequent leaching and precipitation tests to produce battery-grade lithium carbonate.